aster-alemu/To-Do-List-Projetc/README.md

-# Todo List with Add and Remove function
+# Todo List with Add and Remove Function

-- This project is a todo list project with add and remove function
+It is a Todo list with add and remove function as well as saving data within local storage

 ## Built With

 - HTML
 - CSS
 - JavaScript

-## Live demo

-If you want to see on the live demo, you can use the following link: https://aster-alemu.github.io/To-Do-List-Projetc/

 ## Getting Started